hindu-comm/weblogs/manasataramgini/2017/05/2017-05-16_some-biological-analogies-for-certain-sociopolitical-issues.md

-Thus, today we are faced with a scenario where a major component of India’s masses have their local languages rather than nationalism or national issues as the biggest animating factor\!
+Thus, today we are faced with a scenario where a major component of India’s masses have their local languages rather than nationalism or national issues as the biggest animating factor!
 Indeed it is rather palpable that it forms the core of their identity much more than the Hindu religion or the Indian nation – you commonly see a man typically call himself first a Tamil or Marathi or something like that rather than